ietf-wg-httpapi/idempotency/draft-ietf-httpapi-idempotency-key-header.md

 ## Idempotency Enforcement Scenarios

-* First time request (idempotency key or fingerprint has not been seen)
+* First time request (idempotency key and fingerprint has not been seen)

   The resource server SHOULD process the request normally and respond with an appropriate response and status code.

-* Duplicate request (idempotency key or fingerprint has been seen)
+* Duplicate request (idempotency key and fingerprint has been seen)

   Retry

   The request was retried after the original request completed.
-The resource server MUST respond with the result of the previously completed operation, success or an error.
+The resource server SHOULD respond with the result of the previously completed operation, success or an error.
+See Error Scenarios for details on errors.

   Concurrent Request